 After twenty years of teaching political theory and constitutional law to Marlboro College undergraduates, Meg Mott has taken her love of argument to the general public.
-She attended the University of New Hampshire in the 1970s and Keene State College in the 1980s and finally got her bachelor’s degree at the ripe age of 37.
+She attended the University of New Hampshire in the 1970s and is currently teaching at Keene State College.
 Meg’s award-winning series Debating Our Rights on the first ten amendments brings civil discussions on contentious issues to public libraries and colleges.

 Available Program Formats: In person or online presentations

 The First Amendment